MicrosoftDocs/globalization/globalization/testing/internationalization-checklist.md

 ## Operating system support

 * If appropriate, all application languages should run on all supported operating system languages using data in any language.
- The user's data may not be in the same language as the application's user interface, and may be multilingual.
+ The user's data may not be in the same language or script as the application's user interface, and may be multilingual.

 ## Reading and saving data to files